Different Types of Mutual Funds in India

 Q11.
 Is There a Minimum Investment Requirement for SIPs?

-Ans- Mutual funds usually have a minimum investment amount for SIPs, which can vary among different funds.
+Ans- Mutual funds usually have a minimum investment amount for SIPs, which can vary among funds.

 Lifetime Zero AMC Demat Account